-Currently, there is no special group action system.
-Previously, civil actions have at times been conducted by the counsel team method, in which a team of lawyers collectively represents a group of plaintiffs.
+Until recently, there was no special group action system.
+Previously, civil actions had at times been conducted by the counsel team method, in which a team of lawyers collectively represents a group of plaintiffs.

-However, The Act on Special Provisions of Civil Procedure for Collective Recovery of Property Damages by Consumer (Law No. 96 of 2013) (the Japan Collective Action Act) will come into force on 1 October 2016.
-The Japan Collective Action Act introduces opt-in consumer collective actions, which can only be brought by specific certified consumer organisations certified by the prime minister and not by individual consumers.
-The proceedings consist of two stages; the first stage is to confirm the common liabilities and the second stage is to determine the claim of each opt-in consumer.
-In addition, the new system severely limits the scope of claims that may be subject to the lawsuits, and compensatory claims based on the Product Liability Act of Japan (the PL Act) are out of scope.
+However, the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers (Act No. 96 of 2013) (the Collective Action Act) came into force on 1 October 2016.
+The Collective Action Act introduced optin consumer collective actions, which can only be brought by specific certified consumer organisations certified by the prime minister and not by individual consumers.
+The proceedings consist of two stages: the first stage is to confirm the common liabilities and the second stage is to determine the claim of each opt-in consumer.
+In addition, the new system severely limits the scope of claims that may be subject to the lawsuits, and compensatory claims based on the Product Liability Act (Act No. 85 of 1994) (the PL Act) are out of scope.